qteatime/kate/docs/dev-manual.md

 - Have the option of packaging the emulator with your game as a webpage, which can then be used to provide a web-playable version in a platform like Itch.io, or on your own site;

-- Use the same game making tools you're already familiar with, as long as they have an option to make a web export; and
+- Use the same game making tools you're already familiar with, as long as they have an option to make a web export\*; and

 - Avoid having to deal with optimising download sizes for your files so players don't have to wait a long time to start the game.

 On top of the APIs that the are provided in the web platform, Kate adds its own game-specific APIs that have a baseline expectation among players, so you don't have to keep re-explaining yourself.

 These APIs include things like safe additional storage for your save data, support for screenshot and video capture of game-play, simplified input handling where you don't need to care if the player is using a touch-screen, a keyboard, a gamepad, or another device, etc.

+> **NOTE**<br>
+> Kate is not a web browser; it does not run web games directly, so even if your game runs in a web browser, it's not a guarantee that it will run on Kate (which is a more restricted platform).
+Kate can inject emulated APIs (called Bridges) that make porting games from the web to Kate easier, but support for various engines is still a work in progress.

 ### What will I need?